JuliaPluto/HypertextLiteral.jl/docs/src/design.md

   false), input is treated as-is and not otherwise modified.

-* Provide reasonable interpretation for `Dict`, `Vector` and other objects as element content, attributes, and attribute values; to ensure the library is predictable, these interpretations should not depend upon namespace, element name, or the attribute name.
+* Provide reasonable interpretation for `Dict`, `Vector` and other objects as element content, attributes, and attribute values

+* Provide direct support for `script` and `style` rawtext elements, which have their own interpolation needs.

 * Since the `style` and `class` attributes are so important in HTML construction, universal interpretations of Julia constructs